SanaJoshi/massage_me/README.md

 ## Synopsis
 The personal massage industry in Australia is currently worth $4 Billion with approximately 15,000 registered massage therapists.
 As the service is very personal, many ladies don’t feel comfortable with the idea of going to a massage parlour and be allocated a male massage therapist to perform a full body massage on them.
 Many ladies are even more uncomfortable with the idea of a male massage therapist to visit their house.
 Therefore, the concept of a LADIES ONLY massage where the providers and customers will all be ladies is potentially a very attractive concept.

-## Please click here to checkout the website.
+## Please click here to checkout the website